 But here's the good news...

 A high-quality no, the kind that's genuinely supportive of the other, is empowering.
 You'll feel your confidence rise when the wrong commitments are off your plate.
 And you'll be dying to get into your other projects.

 Just about everyone in the workforce has a specialty.
-Find yours and work like mad until you do it better than anyone else.
+Find yours, work like mad at, and do it better than anyone else.
 Only then will the right opportunities find you.

 Resilience is King

-If you're like the rest of us, your first attempts at painting were probably humbling.
+If you're like the rest of us, your first attempts at painting were probably a little humbling.
 Putting yourself out there is no different.